 Southwest Harbor, Maine

-Southwest Harbor, Maine, is located just west of the southern entrance to Somes Sound on Mount Desert Island in Hancock County.
+Southwest Harbor, Maine, is situated just west of the southern entrance to Somes Sound on Mount Desert Island in Hancock County.
 It is the largest municipality on the southwestern “quiet side” of the island.
-The town has some great shops, galleries and eateries worth checking out.
-Many people choose to stay here during their visit to Acadia National Park for its more relaxed pace and for the many excellent accommodation options available from single home vacation rentals to bed & breakfasts and inns.
-Access to the offshore islands by boat can be found here as well via taxi service, mail boat, or boat rentals.
-The approximate population is 1,756 (per year 2020 census - 2010 census was 1,764) and it encompasses 8,884 acres or 22.69 sq. miles (58.77 km2).
-One of the more picturesque sections is in Manset where you have a distant view of Bear Island Lighthouse, Sutton Island, Little & Great Cranberry Islands, and the open ocean.
-(View panoramic of Southwest Harbor and Manset.)
+The town boasts an array of charming shops, galleries, and eateries worth exploring.
+Many visitors to Acadia National Park choose to stay here for its relaxed atmosphere and the wide range of excellent accommodations, including vacation rentals to bed & breakfasts and inns.
+Boat access to the offshore islands is also available via taxi service, mail boat, or rentals.
+As of the 2020 census, the population is approximately 1,756, slightly down from 1,764 in 2010, and the area covers about 8,884 acres or 22.69 square miles (58.77 km2).
+One of the most picturesque areas is Manset, offering distant views of Bear Island Lighthouse, Sutton Island, Little and Great Cranberry Islands, and the open ocean.

-This area is also home to some great yacht builders.
-The Hinckley Company, located just south of the town center on the Manset Shore Road, is world renown for its quality workmanship.
-Another, Morris Yachts, Inc., is located on the Clark Point Road just east of the town center.
-No doubt, many of the beautiful yachts you will enjoy in the harbor and other areas offshore from Mount Desert Island were made by them.
-While in the area, consider going on a guided boat tour utilizing Captain Services that are available or, if you are experienced, rent a power boat or sailboat from one of the boat rental services.
+This region is renowned for its exceptional yacht manufacturers.
+The Hinckley Company, situated just south of the town center on Manset Shore Road, is globally recognized for its craftsmanship.
+Similarly, Morris Yachts, Inc., can be found on Clark Point Road, just east of the town center.
+Many of the stunning yachts you will admire in the harbor and offshore around Mount Desert Island are likely crafted by these esteemed builders.
+While visiting, consider taking a guided boat tour with available Captain Services, or if you are experienced, rent a powerboat or sailboat from one of the local rental services.
+Southwest Harbor has one of the most beautiful harbors on the island.

 Places to See

-Another place of note is the Wendell Gilley Museum of Bird Carving.
-Featured are the exceptional works of the world famous Wendell Gilley - widely recognized as one of the early pioneers of this American art form.
-The museum (207) 244-7555 is open Tuesday through Sunday from 10:00 AM to 5:00 PM.
-Another unique nearby place is the Seal Cove Auto Museum with an extraordinary collection of "Brass Era" (1886 - 1917) automobiles.
-If you like fresh baked goods, there is a very nice bakery right on Main Street in the center of town on the right side as you enter town.
+Discover the Wendell Gilley Museum of Bird Carving, showcasing the exceptional works of the world-renowned Wendell Gilley, a pioneer in this American art form.
+The museum is open from Tuesday to Sunday, 10:00 AM to 5:00 PM.
+For more information, call (207) 244-7555.
+Nearby, you can also visit the Seal Cove Auto Museum, which features an extraordinary collection of "Brass Era" automobiles from 1886 to 1917.
+If you enjoy freshly baked goods, there's a charming bakery located on Main Street in the town center, on the right as you enter.
+There are often arts and crafts type shows in town which adds to the festive and warm community atmosphere.

 • Mt.
 Desert Oceanarium: